Creative Writing Workshops 2026 [UPDATED APRIL 17]

 Join Christopher Luna every Thursday for eight weeks as he leads writing exercises based on a variety of example memoirs.

-In January and February we will write to prompts based on Reading the Waves by Lidia Yuknavitch.
+In May and June we will write to prompts based on Bread of Angels by Patti Smith:

 Book Description from Penguin Random House: